adamtow/geocuts/docs/English.md

 <span id="background"></span>
 ## Background
-GeoCuts addresses the problem of that you can't automatically run shortcuts based on your location.
+GeoCuts addresses the problem that you can't automatically run shortcuts based on your location.
 While there are a number of great apps that let you create location triggers — Find My Friends, Reminders, IFTTT, and Launch Center Pro — none of them can run a shortcut without you having to tap on a notification banner.
 Here are some pros and cons for each app:

 - **GeoCuts**
     - PROS: Works in the background.
 Automatically runs shortcuts and sends text messages.
 Dedicated interface for managing your location triggers.